 Your credit score is an important deciding factor for whether or not you’ll qualify for a mortgage in Canada.
 In addition to that, your credit score will help determine how much interest you’ll pay throughout the duration of your mortgage.
 A higher credit score typically means you’ll pay less in interest because your mortgage is deemed lower-risk by the lenders.

-But not everybody has good credit!
+Unfortunately, not everybody has good credit.
 Many Calgary families are in the market for a new home, but not all of them have perfect credit scores.
 You could spend your entire adult life paying all of your bills on time, avoiding any significant debts, saving up your money responsibly, and still not having a great credit score because you haven’t had a chance to prove yourself to lenders.